gowildchild/Existenz/README.md

 Project Existenz maps fundamental human rights, systemic threat vectors and cascading trust boundaries directly into an immutable, multi-layered 128-bit registry (`IntFlag`).
 By utilizing a 1:1 structural mirror between natural human pillars and primitive attack vectors, the protocol executes state validations in single-cycle bitwise logic operations.

-Operating on a localized, cellular consensus topology restricted to immediate space-time neighbors (the **9-Country Space-Time Lattice**), the standby power footprint of an entire global node layer is optimized down to **0.1 watts**.
+Operating on a localized, cellular consensus topology restricted to immediate space-time neighbors (the **9-Country Space-Time Lattice**), the standby power footprint of an entire global node layer is optimized using less than **<0.01 watts**.

 ### 10.1 | PRIMARY RESEARCH OBJECTIVES